 The company’s philosophy has always been to sell on historical trends.
 Over 6000 years gold has held its value.
 Collectable coins grow in value over time as well and often outstrip the metal value of the coin by multiples.

 Scoin’s philosophy has never been to promise a growth rate nor a buy back.
-It has however suggested that coins be held for a long term period to derive value .
-Nowhere within Scoin’s terms and conditions, Statements and marketing material does it guarantee a growth rate, a exchange at a certain level.
+It has however suggested that coins be held for a long term period to derive value.
+Nowhere within Scoin’s terms and conditions, statements and marketing material does it guarantee a growth rate, nor an exchange at a certain level.

 The Scoin Shop and The South African Gold Coin Exchange have a strict no cash refund policy as the advertised prices of all products fluctuate from day to day due to their intrinsic gold/silver value which is directly linked to the gold/silver price.
 They are therefore excluded from the application of the ECTA and CPA as far as any refunds are concerned.